-Another rapid win for French Open favourite Swiatek
+Another rapid win for Swiatek but Halep exits

 |Coverage: Live text and radio commentaries of selected matches across BBC Radio 5 Live Sports Extra, the BBC Sport website and app

-World number one Iga Swiatek overwhelmed another opponent with a rapid win as she cruised into the French Open third round.
+Top seed Iga Swiatek overwhelmed another opponent with a rapid win to reach the French Open third round but Simona Halep was knocked out.

 Poland's Swiatek, 20, needed 61 minutes to win 6-0 6-2 against American Alison Riske at Roland Garros.